gitorko/gitorko.github.io/content/post/distributed-system-essentials/index.md

 toc: true
 ---

+We will look at some of the best practices to be used during development of distributed systems.
-We will look at the different points at which an application can fail in a distributed system and how to address failures.
+A distributed system should always assume that things will fail and design accordingly, we will look at the various points of failure and how to address it.

 We will deliberately fail the application at these points to determine what the error looks like and how to handle it.
-To know how to build a good distributed system you need to understand where it can fail.

 Github: [https://github.com/gitorko/project57](https://github.com/gitorko/project57)